parallelspec/obsidian/Contemporary Korea/A2 - Oral presentation reesearch.md

 There are 7 members: RM, who is the leader, J-Hop, V, JungKook, Suga, Jimin and Jin.
 BTS stands for "Bangtan Boys" - Korean for 'Bulletproof Boy Scouts'.
 BTS is currently the best selling Korean music artist of all time, which was achieved in 2020 after their latest album *Map of the Soul - 7*.
+They have released two English only songs within the past 2 years - Dynamite, and Butter, both achieving momenutal success on the Billboard charts, the American music industry.

 KPOP
 KPOP, or Korean Pop, is a genre of music stemming from South Korea.
 It takes features of other genres into it - such as contemporary R&B, electronic dance music, and jazz just to name a few.
 In particular, we will be focusing on the hip-hop, R&B, and pop influences in this presentation as they are the main types of genres BTS uses in their songs.

 KPOP is thought to have started in the 90s, specfically via a band called Seo Taiji and Boys.
 This band is quite influential within the KPOP universe as they were one of the first groups to use elements of hip-hop, at the time an intriniscally American genre, in their songs.
 However, it would not be until the 2000s when artists such as BoA and SHINee would popularise the KPOP we know today - a flashy and highly choreographed show with extravagant music videos and dance concepts.
+Genres during these times mostly focused on ballads or electronic dance music, with the occasional hip-hop song from certain groups, but most famously BigBang of SM Entertainment.
+Note that BTS is not with any of these labels - they are with BigHit Entertainment.

+The Big 3 Production
+This is a table that lists the foreign producers, composers and choregraphers of each of the Big 3 companies.
+Considering that this table was created in 2012, this would have been the norm when BTS debuted in 2013.